-- £2.0 million for the upgrade of Fraserburgh Hospital; - £1.9 million towards the development, with Aberdeen City Council, of an Integrated Care Planning and Stabilisation Service on behalf of the Integrated Drug Service Management Team and - £0.4 million for the development of an Eating Disorders Unit on the Royal Cornhill Hospital site.
+- £8.0 million for the development of an Emergency Care Centre on the Foresterhill site. - £2.8 million towards the development, with Aberdeen City Council, of an Integrated Care Planning and Stabilisation Service on behalf of the Integrated Drug Service Management Team. - £0.7 million for the redevelopment of Maryhill Health Centre. - £0.7 million for the development of a new Resource Centre at Braemar.